How to acquire a ZESTA Pup

 that the puppy is being placed into a loving home where he/she will be properly cared for and dearly loved, it also ensures you that the puppy you buy will be suitable for you and your life-style.
 If there are children in the family, we will want to meet them as well whenever possible.

 Most puppies acquired from ZESTA are pre-booked before breeding occurs.
 This way we do not add to the already rising problem of unwanted pets and we are better able to match you to the right puppy.
 We recommend that you reserve your puppy with a $300.00 non-refundable deposit.
 However we do reserve the right to refuse

 any one, one of our pups or adults.

-If you are interested in acquiring a Zesta Sheltie, please complete the online application which will tell us a little bit about yourself and your specific interests in a Sheltie.
+If you are interested in acquiring a Zesta Sheltie, please tell us a little bit about yourself and your specific interests in a Sheltie.